 Healing of nerve damage may occur over two years although one study suggests that 93% of patients who reach full recovery will do so in four months.
 Still, with a newborn, it is hard to tell.
 The only way to know an injury is temporary is letting this time pass unless you conduct testing.
 An MRI will show nerve root avulsion.

 Nerve resection surgery would also likely reveal the extent of the damage.
 But, more typically, the answer comes with time.
 Where the injury is permanent is relevant to causation.
 Resolving brachial plexus injuries are far less likely to be the result of a medical error.
 It makes sense, right?
 Natural force can lead to a small intrusion that resolves.

 So while brachial plexus injuries can occur with negligence, a permanent brachial plexus injury will almost invariably not occur on an intrauterine basis with a healthy and anatomically normal fetus as a result of merely maternal expulsive forces.

 In almost a hundred percent of brachial plexus cases, you will have a flaccid arm.
-This means that does not move and stays floppy.
+This means the arm does not move and stays floppy.